ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2012/2014<br/>
 Free version: No/$345

-Want to work on databases in Visual Studio alongside your application?
-Feeling the pain of managing and deploying database changes manually?
-Then ReadyRoll's the tool for you.
 It generates numerically ordered SQL migration scripts that sit inside your project and take your schema from one version to the next.
 You can add them to version control, use them to build and release, and automate database and application deployments, all in one process.